Jewelry & Metalsmithing

 Jewelry & Metalsmithing Fundamentals

-The Jewelry & Metalsmithing Program at the Mary Schiller Myers School of Art offers students a foundation in traditional and contemporary jewelry making and metalsmithing practices, while also emphasizing conceptual thinking, innovation in design, and refined craftmanship.
+The Jewelry & Metalsmithing Program at the Mary Schiller Myers School of Art offers students a foundation in traditional and contemporary jewelry making and metalsmithing practices, while also emphasizing conceptual thinking, innovation in design, and refined craftsmanship.
 Students acquire an understanding of new technologies, investigate alternative materials, and gain insight into the history of the field.
 The program may be pursued from a fine artist, designer, or craftsperson’s perspective, and prepares students for a variety of careers in fine art, industrial or entrepreneurial settings.

 Jewelry & Metalsmithing Faculty

-Along with the Akron Advantage, students are presented with a broad range of facilities and opportunities while pursuing their BFA in Jewelry & Metalsmithing such as:
+Students are presented with a broad range of facilities and opportunities while pursuing their BFA in Jewelry & Metalsmithing such as:

 - 24-hour studio access